Forging a Pure Artistic Expression

 Looking back and every piece you do is a foundation for the next work.
 For this, the main element probably took me four days to forge.
 When I see it it’s better than what I remember.
 I’m a perfectionist and not conservative.
 I try to experience the broadest spectrum I can.
 This was a personal challenge and represented the limits of what I could do.
 After this work, I started using power machinery.

-Paley’s jewelry of the 1960s and 1970s were exceptional statements of bodily ornamentation or wearable works of art that forged the way for the functional and decorative objects he would later make.
 Crossing the boundaries between art and craft, Paley has established himself as one of the greatest metal artists in the country.
-Throughout his career, he has completed several important private and public site-specific commissions; his works have been widely published and can be found in multiple major museum collections around the world.
+Throughout his career, he has completed several important private and public site-specific commissions including the Clay Center Sculpture at the Clay Center for the Arts and Sciences in West Virginia and the Animals Always installation at the St. Louis Zoo.
+Further, his works have been widely published and can be found in multiple major museum collections around the world.

 Auction Results Albert Paley